 Mauterndorf, located in the Lungau region in the southeastern tip of Salzburgerland, is a real gem.
 A picturesque, well-preserved medieval village in the middle of the Alps.
 Take your time and explore one of Austria’s prettiest villages to discover medieval architecture, traditional houses, and the odd henhouse.
-After all, the village center mostly consists of historic buildings that adds lots of character to the place.
-An unmissable landmark in Mauterndorf, is the medieval castle that towers over the village.
+After all, the village centre mostly consists of historic buildings that add lots of character to the place.
+An unmissable landmark in Mauterndorf is the medieval castle that towers over the village.

 Read more about Nature meets history in Mauterndorf

 Even in Austria, where pretty villages dot the landscape throughout the country, this tiny hilltop hamlet stands out.
 Not only because of the lovely village but also because of its location.
 Standen’s 3 church towers dominate its skyline.
 Enjoy the picturesque views of the countryside in southeastern Styria from the viewing platform.
 Browse through the delicatessen shop and relax with a coffee and cake in the small square.

 Read more about the Vulkanland region in Styria